 5 Easy Steps to Grow Basil Indoors

 - To bring a plant inside from your garden just follow one or two stems to the dirt and cut out as much of the attached root ball as possible with a garden trowel.
 Take as much of the root system as your pot size will permit.
-The goal is to keep the roots intact and as undisturbed as possible.
+The goal is to keep the roots intact and as undisturbed as possible when growing indoors.

-- Pot the basil with extra potting soil and give it a little water.
+- Pot the basil plants with extra potting soil and give it a little water.

 - Use sharp pruners to prune away any flowers that may have gone to seed over the summer.